insane-jo/observable-object/README.md

 * `[opts.eventEmitterStrictMode = false]` - strict mode for EventEmitter inherited instance.
 * `[opts.emitDelay = 10]` - delay in ms for emit events. if 0 - all events fired synchronously
 * `[opts.fields = []]` - additional fields, that need to be observed, but not initted in base property
+* `[opts.strictMode = false]` - if true, instance will be sealed [Object.seal on MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/seal) (no new props to instance can be added)

 ### fetchFields()